Stains happen. That’s just a fact of wearing clothes or having a carpet and using anything that drips, leaks or smears.

 Ultimately, try and act fast.
 Blot out the spilled wine with an absorbent cloth.
 On persistent stains, blot/dash/spray mixture of soap detergent and hydrogen peroxide on the stained area (2:2 ratio).
 Note: hydrogen peroxide can cause fading, therefore use it carefully and sparingly.

 Juice or Mustard (and Other Organic Dyes)

-Use the rinse-and-blot-rinse method on the stained area with vinegar-water mixture (1:3 ratio – 1 Tbsp vinegar and 3 Tbsp water).
+Use the rinse-and-blot-rinse method on the stained area with a vinegar-water mixture (1:3 ratio – 1 Tbsp vinegar and 3 Tbsp water).
 Use a water-based cleaner.

 Use the rinse-blot-rinse technique with salt and water solution (mix 2 Tbsp table salt and 1-quart water).
 With sturdy stains, also apply water-diluted hydrogen peroxide on the stained spot.

 Apply dry solvent (commercially prepared for greasy stains) to a clean cloth and blot the spot.
 Use a mixture of 1 Tbsp detergent with 1 cup of water to finish off the stain.
 Then, wash off both the solvent and mixture with a damp cloth.
 Do not rub.
 Just blot everything out.

 First of all, begin by wetting a soft cloth with a mixture of mild detergent with warm water.
 Blot the stained area.
 Then, blot the spot again with the ammonia-water solution (mix 1 Tbsp ammonia and ½ cup water).
 To rinse, blot with clean water using a clean cloth.
 Lastly, dry the spot thoroughly.

 Spray hairspray solution on the spot, and use the rinse-blot-rinse technique to wash off.